adonisjs/otel/README.md

     // Disable an instrumentation
     '@opentelemetry/instrumentation-pg': { enabled: false },

-    // Use a custom instance (replaces default) '@opentelemetry/instrumentation-redis': new RedisInstrumentation({ ... }),
+    // Use a custom instrumentation
+    'my-custom-instrumentation': new CacheInstrumentation({ ... }),
   },
 })
 ```